 Porcelain or China

-Bone ash (which is, yes, actually made from animal bones) is combined with porcelain clay and fired at a slightly lower temperature than porcelain to produce a material that is very lightweight, translucent and delicate in feel, with a milky appearance.
+Bone ash (which is made from animal bones) is combined with porcelain clay and fired at a slightly lower temperature than porcelain to produce a material that is very lightweight, translucent, and delicate in feel, with a milky appearance.

-Vitrified glass is safe to use in the dishwasher and microwave, and is ideal for children or outdoor use because of its durability.
+Vitrified glass is safe to use in the dishwasher and microwave and is ideal for children or outdoor use because of its durability.
 Look at the Corelle brand for a wide variety of vitrified glass dinnerware.